roosta/scripts/README.md

 #### xset-wacom-my-prefs.sh

 Set my Wacom prefs using `xsetwacom`, never found a gui app that did what I needed to resorted to setting it with a script

-#### tmux-music.sh

-Starts a new session called `mpd`, and launch mopidy.

-#### tmux-work.sh

-Creates a work session that automatically starts a datomic transactor and the datomic dev console.